NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Introduction

-The recent advent and huge improvements in deep learning techniques in computer vision \cite{DBLP:journals/corr/RussakovskyDSKSMHKKBBF14} led to an application of these methods to multiple problems in MRI and have shown effectiveness in solving QSM problems such as background field removal \cite{BOLLMANN2019139,10.1007/978-3-030-32248-9_10} and dipole inversion \cite{DBLP:journals/neuroimage/BollmannRKBOPOL19,YOON2018199,chen2019qsmgan,lai2020learned,Gao_2020} (for a review see: \cite{https://doi.org/10.1002/nbm.4292}). \\ However, a limitation of the current state-of-the-art techniques is that the background field correction and dipole inversion are either treated as two independent problems (e.g. \cite{feng_modl-qsm_2021} does not include background field correction), leading to accumulations of errors between consecutive steps, or do not include a dipole inversion that delivers data consistent solutions (e.g. \cite{autoqsm}). \\ Due to the fact that these steps are mostly treated independently, any imprecision or inaccuracies can propagate to the next step affecting the final reconstruction.
-One traditional and well-established algorithm (TGV-QSM, \cite{tgvqsm}) solves both problems in a single optimization procedure but requires substantial amounts of compute time due to the difficult variational optimization problem (solved by employing general primal-dual algorithms for finding saddle points for convex-concave problems).
-Another traditional solution is the total field inversion \cite{totalfieldinversion} that aims to invert all sources. \\
+Due to the impracticability of COSMOS, single orientation solutions have been proposed for phase images.
+Besides traditional computer vision optimization methods, the recent advent and huge improvements in deep learning techniques \cite{DBLP:journals/corr/RussakovskyDSKSMHKKBBF14} led to an application of neural networks to multiple problems in MRI and have shown effectiveness in solving QSM problems such as background field removal \cite{BOLLMANN2019139,10.1007/978-3-030-32248-9_10} and dipole inversion \cite{DBLP:journals/neuroimage/BollmannRKBOPOL19,YOON2018199,chen2019qsmgan,lai2020learned,Gao_2020} (for a review see: \cite{https://doi.org/10.1002/nbm.4292}). \\ However, a limitation of the current state-of-the-art techniques is that the background field correction and dipole inversion are either treated as two independent problems (e.g. \cite{feng_modl-qsm_2021} does not include background field correction) leading to accumulations of errors between consecutive steps, or do not include a dipole inversion that delivers data consistent solutions (e.g. \cite{autoqsm}). \\ Due to the fact that these steps are mostly treated independently, any imprecision or inaccuracies can propagate to the next step affecting the final reconstruction.
+Total field inversion \cite{totalfieldinversion} and Total Generalised Variation (TGV) QSM \cite{tgvqsm} solve consecutive steps in a single optimization procedure to reduce error propagation.
+These methods require substantial amounts of compute time due to the difficult optimization problems limiting their application in vivo.\\